bokulich-lab/moshpit-docs/moshpit_docs/chapters/04_functional_annotation/intro.md

 This process provides insights into the genes that code for enzymes, transporters, and other proteins critical to the survival and function of the microbes in various ecosystems.
-Annotating these genomes allows for the study of their contributions to nutrient cycles, disease processes, or specialized ecological functions.
+Annotating these genomes allows for the study of their contributions to nutrient cycles, disease processes, or specialized ecological functions, to name only a few examples.

 This workflow outlines the step-by-step process for functional annotation of MAGs or contigs using tools like EggNOG and the Diamond aligner in QIIME2.